max3nn/depth-charts/README.md

 1. Clone the repository
 2. Inside the root folder, execute the command 'dotnet restore'
-3. Then, dotnet run with 'dotnet run --verbosity minimal --project src/Api/Api.csproj'
+3. Then, dotnet run with 'dotnet run --verbosity minimal --project src/Api/Api.csproj' or alternatively 'dotnet watch run --verbosity minimal --project src/Api/Api.csproj'
 4. If you are running the project via VS Code, the previous command wont automatically open the Swagger UI.
 You can open the browser on the respective port from the link+/swagger in the output.
     Typically the it will open on http://localhost:5126/swagger/index.html